robertplaut/echostatus/README.md

 ### Data Fetching

-We use two distinct Supabase clients, defined in `src/lib/supabase/server.ts`:
+We use three distinct Supabase clients, physically separated to prevent build errors:

-1.  **`createSupabaseServerClientReadOnly()`:** A lightweight client using the core `@supabase/supabase-js` library.
-It does not access cookies and is used for fetching public data in Server Components.
-2.  **`createSupabaseServerClient()`:** An auth-aware client using `@supabase/ssr`.
-This client is designed to handle user sessions via cookies and will be used for protected actions and pages once full authentication is implemented.
+1.  **`src/lib/supabase/client.ts`:** Uses `createBrowserClient`.
+Exclusively for use in Client Components (`"use client"`).
+2.  **`src/lib/supabase/server.ts`:** Uses the core `createClient`.
+For use in Server Components to fetch data without accessing cookies.
+3.  **`src/lib/supabase/actions.ts`:** Uses `createServerClient` from `@supabase/ssr`.
+This client requires `cookies` and is exclusively for use in Server Actions that need authentication context.

 ### Server Actions

-Form submissions and data mutations are handled by [Next.js Server Actions](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations).
-This allows us to write secure, server-side code that can be called directly from our client components.
+Form submissions are handled by [Next.js Server Actions](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations).

-- We use the `useActionState` hook (formerly `useFormState`) to manage form state and handle responses from the server (success/error messages).
+- We use the `useActionState` hook to manage form state and handle server responses.
-- For actions that modify data, we use `revalidatePath()` to purge the server-side cache and `router.refresh()` to update the client UI with the new data.
+- After a successful data mutation, we call `router.refresh()` from the client to tell Next.js to re-fetch server-side data, ensuring the UI is up-to-date.

 ---

-## Challenges & Solutions

-During development, we encountered several significant technical challenges.
-Documenting them provides insight into the final architecture.

-### 1. The Stubborn `searchParams` Rendering Error

-- **Problem:** On dynamic pages that read URL parameters (like `/standup-notes`), Next.js repeatedly threw the error: `Route used searchParams.userId. searchParams should be awaited before using its properties.`
-- **Investigation:** This error persisted despite using the documented and correct syntax for accessing `searchParams` in a Server Component page.
-We attempted several fixes, including `export const dynamic = "force-dynamic"`, clearing the `.next` cache, and refactoring the prop-passing chain.
-None of these fully resolved the issue, indicating a deep, intermittent bug in the framework's rendering lifecycle for this specific use case.
-- **Solution:** We adopted a more robust architectural pattern.
-The `page.tsx` file was simplified into a **completely static shell** that renders a top-level **Client Component** (`StandupNotesView`) inside a `<Suspense>` boundary.
-This new component is then solely responsible for all dynamic logic: using the `useSearchParams` hook to read the URL, and `useEffect` to fetch data on the client side.
-This cleanly separates the static page route from the dynamic content, sidestepping the rendering bug entirely.

-### 2. Stale Form State After Updates

-- **Problem:** After successfully updating the Standup Note form, a success toast would appear, but the text areas on the form would revert to showing the old data, not the newly saved data.
-The new data would only appear after a full page navigation.
-- **Investigation:** This was caused by a classic React state issue.
-Calling `router.refresh()` correctly told the server to re-fetch the data and send it down, but the `StandupForm` client component, which used `defaultValue`, did not automatically update its internal DOM state from the new props.
-- **Solution:** We converted the form from using "uncontrolled" components (`defaultValue`) to **"controlled" components**.
-  1. The `StandupForm` now holds the value of each text area in its own `useState`.
+## Architectural Patterns for AI Collaboration

+This section documents key architectural decisions and patterns established in the project.
+It serves as a guide for future development to ensure consistency.

+### Pattern 1: Dynamic Pages with Client-Side Logic

+- **Context:** Pages that depend heavily on URL parameters (`searchParams`) and require complex, interactive state management across multiple components (e.g., the Standup Notes page).
+- **Pattern:**
+  1. The `page.tsx` file is a **minimal, static Server Component**.
+Its only job is to render a top-level Client Component within a `<Suspense>` boundary.
+It does not access `searchParams` or perform data fetching.
+  2. The top-level Client Component (e.g., `StandupNotesView`) is the "conductor."
+It is marked with `"use client"` and uses the `useSearchParams` hook to read the URL.
+  3. This conductor component manages all relevant state (`useState`) and fetches all necessary data for its children within a `useEffect` hook, using the client-side Supabase client.
+  4. It renders child components, passing down the necessary data and state-updating functions as props.
+- **Rationale:** This pattern avoids a recurring and difficult-to-debug Next.js rendering error related to `searchParams` access in Server Components.
+It creates a clear boundary: the page route is static, but the content within is fully dynamic and controlled on the client.

+### Pattern 2: Refreshing Data Across Sibling Components

+- **Context:** After a form submission in one component (`StandupForm`), another sibling component (`PastNotesList`) needs to display the updated data.
+- **Pattern:**
+  1. The parent "conductor" component (`StandupNotesView`) defines a piece of state called `refreshKey` (e.g., `const [refreshKey, setRefreshKey] = useState(0)`).
+  2. It passes the `refreshKey` down as a prop to the component that needs to be refreshed (`<PastNotesList refreshKey={refreshKey} />`).
+  3. It passes a callback function down to the component that triggers the change (`<StandupForm onNoteSaved={handleNoteSaved} />`).
+  4. The `handleNoteSaved` callback simply increments the `refreshKey`: `setRefreshKey(k => k + 1)`.
+  5. The `PastNotesList` component has a `useEffect` hook that includes `refreshKey` in its dependency array.
+When the key changes, the effect re-runs, and the component re-fetches its data.
+- **Rationale:** This is a clean, effective way to communicate between sibling components via their parent without using `router.refresh()` or more complex state management libraries.

+### Pattern 3: Controlled Components for Forms

+- **Context:** Forms that need to be pre-populated with data from the server and reflect updates immediately.
+- **Pattern:**
+  1. Form input values (e.g., for a `<Textarea>`) are held in local `useState`.
+  2. The state is initialized from props passed down from the parent: `useState(props.existingNote?.yesterday_text ?? "")`.
+The nullish coalescing operator (`?? ""`) is crucial to prevent "uncontrolled to controlled" errors.
+  3. A `useEffect` hook syncs the local state if the incoming prop changes: `useEffect(() => { setText(props.existingNote?.yesterday_text ?? "") }, [props.existingNote]);`.
-  2. The `<Textarea>` components use the `value` and `onChange` props to bind them to this state.
+  4. The input element uses the `value` and `onChange` props to bind it to the local state.
-  3. A `useEffect` hook was added to explicitly listen for changes to the `existingNote` prop.
-When this prop changes (after `router.refresh()` completes), the effect fires and programmatically updates the local `useState` with the new data from the server, ensuring the UI is always in sync.

-### 3. Supabase `upsert` Constraint Violation

-- **Problem:** When saving a Standup Note for a second time on the same day, the database threw a `duplicate key value violates unique constraint "unique_user_date"` error.
-- **Investigation:** The `upsert` command was behaving like a simple `insert`.
-The Supabase client requires explicit instructions on which constraint to use for conflict resolution.
-- **Solution:** We provided the `onConflict` option to the `upsert` call: `.upsert(noteData, { onConflict: 'user_id,date' })`.
-This tells Supabase to check for conflicts on the `(user_id, date)` combination and perform an update if one is found, resolving the issue.
+- **Rationale:** This pattern gives React full control over the form's state, preventing bugs where the UI becomes out of sync with the application's data after a save or refresh.

 ---

 ## Future Roadmap

-- Implement the "Past Notes" widget on the Standup Notes page.
 - Build the "GitHub PRs" page and widget.
 - Build the "Edit Profile" page and form.
+- Build the "Summary" page and form.
+- Build the "AI Summary" widget.
-- Implement the custom-built tour feature.
+- Implement a tour/tutorial feature.
-- Implement full user authentication (e.g., login with GitHub).
+- Implement full user authentication (e.g., login with Okta).